jupidity/pr2-perception-pick-and-place/README.md

 An RGBD perception pipeline for object recognition with the PR2 robot using ROS in Gazebo simulation.
 The complete perception pipeline can be broken into two sections, point cloud cluster segmentation and object recognition using SVM.
 There were three "worlds" with which to test the success of our build, the following is an overview of perception performance in the first world.

-After building the environment, the simulation can be lauched by running the following commands in the shell
+After building the environment, the simulation can be launched by running the following commands in the shell

 ```sh
 roslaunch pr2_robot pick_place_project.launch